maciejmiklas/cyclop/README.md

 As you might noticed, the UUID is a solution to all our problems, and this time it worked too!
 Cyclop generates random cookie based on UUID and stores it in browser.
 This is the replacement solution for missing user management.
 We do not recognize user itself, but the browser.
 Of curse valid Cassandra session is always required, so it's not possible that unauthorized user could access restricted data (like query history) only because he has access to the browser, or "knows" the cookie value, he would have to login in the first place.

 User Preferences cover things like amount of rows in result table, import settings or button state.
 Those are stored in browser as cookie in a json format.
-First of all there is no security issue, because it's not a sensitive data and additionally we can access it directly from Java Script.
+Firstly, there is no security issue, because it's not a sensitive data,  secondly we can access it directly from Java Script.

 # Query Editor
 #### Query Completion